 Chute GS is small, but has a long history.
 Built by the Great Northern Power Company, which amalgamated with the Northern Ontario Power Company in December 1928, it was taken over by Ontario Hydro in 1944.
 The station was transferred to OPG in 1999.

-In the 1920s, traveling to the plant was no easy task.
-Workers took a train from New Liskeard to Elk Lake, and then traveled by boat several hours up the Montreal River.
+In the 1920s, travelling to the plant was no easy task.
+Workers took a train from New Liskeard to Elk Lake, and then travelled by boat several hours up the Montreal River.
 Today the station is accessible by road.